Accredited Christian schools – A brief overview of what you need to know about accreditation for your child’s K-12 education.

 5. They keep quality student records or cumulative folders.

-6. They offer academic support options in case you need it or for later, especially for higher grade levels.
+6. They offer academic support options, especially for higher grade levels.

 7. They are a larger program or school, unless you personally know families in the program that can offer their evaluation.